 Must-Try Items: Freedom Toast, The Turbo stacked egg sandwich, strawberry milkshake

 You may have to wait in line for a bit to have brunch at this hot spot opened by former chefs at the Drake Hotel, Anthony Rose and Chris Sanderson, but it’s well worth it.
-Aside from delicious food – with unique options like fried chicken and grits – Rose and Sons also boasts stylish diner-style décor.
+Aside from delicious deli-style food–with house-cured pastrami as a centrepiece–Rose and Sons boasts hipster diner-style décor.

 Location: 176 Dupont Street (near Casa Loma)

 Must-Try Items: Pastrami hash, New York Cheesecake pancakes, Egg Cream